Tenth Sunday After Pentecost

 The Holy Communion

-The Peace and Offertory Sentence
+The Offertory Sentence

 Doxology